 The Innovation Workshop is an indoor/outdoor space, built by parents in 2015.
 The Nature Zone is an outdoor area stocked with a “library” of items collected from nature, including bark and twigs, leaves and flowers, seeds and stones.
 Students use this space to build temporary art sculptures from natural materials, learning that creative arts need not be permanent to be meaningful.
 We also have multi-age play and recreation areas, including swings, climbing structures, an all-weather playing field, and a shaded gazebo.

-We recommend that children have turned five years old by September 1 in the year they start kindergarten.
-If your child is displaying signs of kindergarten readiness, Park Day School will assess those with birthdays that fall between September 1 and October 15, 2013 for our 2018-2019 kindergarten class.
+We recommend that children have turned five years old by the end of September in the year they start kindergarten.
+If your child is displaying signs of kindergarten readiness, Park Day School will assess those with birthdays that fall in October as well.
 Please ask if you have questions about kindergarten readiness for your child.

-The school year usually begins the Tuesday after Labor Day and ends on Thursday during the third week in June.
+The school year usually begins the Tuesday after Labor Day and ends in mid June.
 We break for two weeks in December, a week in February, and a week in April.

 The school day begins and ends at different times depending on student grade level.